-I had the chance to overnight at one of Fort Yargo’s new ‘Camper Cabins’, and loved the cabin’s cozy, well-equipped, rustic-modern furnishings.
-I booked one of two dog-friendly camper cabins in early April, and left longing for a few more nights at the park.
+I had the chance to overnight at one of Fort Yargo’s new ‘Camper Cabins,’ and loved the cabin’s cozy, well-equipped, rustic-modern furnishings.
+I booked one of two dog-friendly camper cabins in early April and left longing for a few more nights at the park.
 The highlights?
 Catching a gorgeous, over-the-lake sunset, hiking and running Fort Yargo’s trails, relaxing on the cabin’s oversized, screened-in back porch, campfires in the cabin’s fire pit, and sleeping in the cabin’s nearly brand-new interior with clean, modern furnishings.
-At a reasonable price, Fort Yargo’s camper cabins are an extremely good value for an overnight or long weekend getaway.
+At a reasonable price, Fort Yargo’s camper cabins are an excellent value for an overnight or long weekend getaway.

 Camper Cabins are nearly brand new, furnished with modern furnishings and decorated in a rustic-modern decor.
 After arriving, we opened up the cabin with its electronic keypad lock (convenient for larger groups, and eliminates worries of lost keys), and began our tour of our cabin.

 The cabin had two roomy bedrooms with comfortable-yet-firm full-sized beds, and ample clothes storage in each with large closets and dressers.
-Off the hall to one bedroom, the cabin features a full bath with shower / tub combo and rustic-modern tile.
-With a single bath, two bedrooms and a pull-out couch, the cabin was perfectly size for a small family or few friends.
+Off the hall to one bedroom, the cabin features a full bath with shower/tub combo and rustic-modern tile.
+With a single bathroom, two bedrooms and a pull-out couch, the cabin was perfectly sized for a small family or few friends.

 So why is it called a ‘camper cabin’?

-The ‘cabin’ half of the name is evident: this is a really nicely-featured, comfortable, climate controlled cabin in a great location with a ton of great amenities.
+The ‘cabin’ half of the name is evident: this is a nicely-featured, comfortable, climate controlled cabin in a great location with a ton of great amenities.
 The ‘camper’ designation is at the service level: there’s no maid service, linens or soaps provided, so guests need to pack similarly as they do when camping.
 The payoff?
-A great cabin at a great price, well under the price of similar full-service cabins we’ve stayed in.
+A great cabin at a great price, well under the price of similar full-service cabins.

 There’s a lot to do at the park, including our two favorite Fort Yargo hikes and trail runs, the southern half of the Fort Yargo Lake Loop Trail and the much-shorter, paved Bird Berry Nature Trail.
 The park’s main hiking, running and walking trail circles the lake in a 7-mile loop, and it’s accessible via a short hike downhill through the woods to the lake.
 (If there’s a trail from the camper cabins to the main trail, we didn’t see one – but this would be a great, added feature to the cabins for easy trail access.)

-Kayak the lake’s meandering shore, catch a scenic sunrise or sunset run on the park’s nearly level, mostly-shaded trails, catch some singletrack on Fort Yargo’s popular 12-mile mountain biking loop, catch some rays at the park’s sandy beach, play a round of disc golf, fish, or take the kids to the park’s popular playground.
-There’s plenty of outdoor adventures to be had at the park – and in case of rain, the cabin’s oversized screen porch makes a great, covered outdoor hangout.
+Kayak the lake’s meandering shore or catch a scenic sunrise or sunset run on the park’s nearly level, mostly-shaded trails.
+Catch some singletrack on Fort Yargo’s popular 12-mile mountain biking loop.
+Catch some rays at the park’s sandy beach, or play a round of disc golf.
+Fish, or take the kids to the park’s popular playground.
+There’s plenty of outdoor adventures to be had at the park – and if the weather is uncooperative, the cabin’s oversized screen porch makes a great, covered outdoor hangout.